 The Consumer Standing Advisory Committee (CSAC) builds on existing consumer engagement and involvement across various HSCRC and MDH Workgroups in an effort to bring together a diverse cross-section of consumers, consumer advocates, relevant subject matter experts, and other stakeholders.
 Workgroup goals include: ensuring that the consumer perspective is reflected in and remains central to the TCOC Model and ongoing modernization efforts; promoting understanding of the TCOC Model and its impact on improving healthcare for patients; and gathering input from consumers to ensure those perspectives are used to inform the policymaking process.
-So far in 2018, the committee has received updates on hospitals transformation efforts, care redesign, and discussed consumer messaging and education strategies.
-Currently, the CSAC is particularly focused on raising awareness and increasing knowledge of resources and programs that consumers can use to improve their health and the health of their families and communities, as well as consumer opportunity and responsibility under the new TCOC Model.
+In 2018, the committee received updates on hospitals transformation efforts, care redesign, and discussed consumer messaging and education strategies.